auraphp/Aura.Input/README.md

 Getting Field
 =============

-We can get the whole attributes, value, option of a field via
+We can get the whole attributes, value, option of a field via `getField` method.

 ```php
 <?php